dimitreOliveira/stable-diffusion-textual-inversion-app/README.md

 ```
 Starts the JupyterLab instance.

+# Acknowledgments
+This code was heavily inspired by the [Teach StableDiffusion new concepts via Textual Inversion](https://keras.io/examples/generative/fine_tune_via_textual_inversion/) Keras code example from Luke Wood.

+# Disclaimer regarding StableDiffusion
+By using this model checkpoint, you acknowledge that its usage is subject to the terms of the CreativeML Open RAIL-M license at https://raw.githubusercontent.com/CompVis/stable-diffusion/main/LICENSE, more information about the model, its usage, and limitations at the [HuggingFace mode card](https://huggingface.co/CompVis/stable-diffusion-v1-4).

 # References
 - Keras.io blog [Teach StableDiffusion new concepts via Textual Inversion](https://keras.io/examples/generative/fine_tune_via_textual_inversion/)
 - Various ways of serving Stable Diffusion [keras-sd-serving](https://github.com/deep-diver/keras-sd-serving), Courtesy of my colleagues Chansung and Sayak.
 - Paper [An Image is Worth One Word: Personalizing Text-to-Image Generation using Textual Inversion](https://textual-inversion.github.io/)

+---

 TODO list: